13 Liverpool signings who were meant to be brilliant… but weren’t

 Liverpool’s recent success under Jurgen Klopp has been propelled by excellent work in the transfer market – but that hasn’t always been the case at Anfield.

 Every club signs its fair share of duds, but Liverpool have been through a couple of periods during the Premier League era now when they seemed to do so more than most.
 The Reds have undergone a rather significant rebuild this summer, and need their fresh faces to hit the ground running.

-We’ve taken a look back at 13 players who were meant to be the b*llocks on Merseyside – but sadly weren’t.
+With that in mind, we’ve taken a look back at 13 players who were meant to be the b*llocks on Merseyside – but sadly weren’t.

 Arriving at Liverpool in a helicopter for a British record £35million fee was always going to heap expectation on Carroll’s shoulders, and it was always going to be difficult to live up to that for a player who at the time still had just 14 Premier League goals to his name.